 On/Off (on the back) Input Volume Bass Treble Reverb Send (Dwell) Reverb Return Feedback (Gain) Vibrato/Tremolo Depth Vibrato/Tremolo Speed Vibrato/Tremolo Selector

 A friend of mine loaned me his vintage Magnatone Lyric amplifier, the amp has an incredible sounding pitch-shifting vibrato circuit that uses a varistor-based phase modulation scheme.
-The pitch-shifting vibrato effect could be described as liquidy or warbly.
-The type of varistors used in the Magnatone are difficult, if not impossible to find.
+The pitch-shifting vibrato effect could be described as liquidy or warbly and is similar to the sound produced by a rotating Leslie speaker.
+The type of varistors used in the Magnatone are no longer manufactured, they are difficult, if not impossible to find.
 The Magnatone's differential high voltage varistor drive circuitry also takes numerous tube stages to implement.

 See the Hammonator 1 project for the theory of the basic amplifier.